African humid period: Levant and Mediterranean

-High latitude Africa has not undergone large scale changes in the past 11,700 years; the Atlas Mountains may have blocked the monsoon from expanding further north.
-However, river valley and cave deposits showing a moister climate in southern Morocco, increased precipitation in the Algerian highlands, vegetation changes in the Middle Atlas, several floods in Tunisian rivers and ecosystem changes which impacted steppe-dependent rodents of Northern Africa have been linked to the AHP.
+High-latitude Africa has not undergone large-scale changes in the past 11,700 years; the Atlas Mountains may have blocked the monsoon from expanding farther north.
+However, soil and tufa, river valley and cave deposits showing a moister climate in southern Morocco, increased precipitation in the Algerian highlands, vegetation changes in the Middle Atlas, several floods in Tunisian rivers and ecosystem changes which impacted steppe-dependent rodents of Northern Africa have been linked to the AHP.

 In the Pleistocene and Holocene humidity in the Mediterranean is often correlated to humidity in the Sahara, and the early-mid Holocene climate of Iberia, Italy, Negev and Northern Africa was wetter than today; in Sicily wettening correlates with ITCZ changes in Northern Africa.
 Mediterranean precipitation is brought by Mediterranean cyclones and the westerlies; either increased precipitation from the westerlies, northward moisture transport from Africa or monsoonal precipitation extending into the Mediterranean may have rendered it wetter.
 While it is established, the nature of the connection between the African Monsoon and Mediterranean precipitation is unclear and it was winter rainfall that increased predominantly, although separating monsoonal and non-monsoonal precipitation can be difficult.

 The Mediterranean Sea became less saline during the AHP, in part due to increased precipitation from the westerlies but also from increased river discharge in Africa, leading to the formation of sapropel layers when the increased runoff led to the Mediterranean becoming more stratified (Note: Which would prevent oxygen-rich waters from sinking to the deep ocean in winter, suffocating organisms on the seafloor.) and eutrophied, with changes in the main water masses of the sea.
 The S1 sapropel layer is specifically associated with the AHP and with increased discharge of the Nile and other African rivers.
 These processes together with decreased dust transport by wind led to changes in the sediment patterns of the Mediterranean, and increased marine nutrient availability and food web productivity in the Mediterranean, which impacted the development of deep-sea corals.

-In the Levant, wetter conditions during the AHP are recorded from Jeita Cave in Lebanon and Soreq Cave in Israel, while the Dead Sea has variously been reported to have grown or shrunk during the AHP.
-Such a decline, if it took place, and a decline of other southern European lakes were low during this period.
-This is unlike some earlier wet periods in the Sahara; possibly the stronger winter-summer insolation gradient in these earlier wet periods created a different moisture pattern than during the Holocene.
-The northern Mediterranean may have been drier, with more wildfire activity, during the AHP.
+In the Levant, wetter conditions during the AHP are recorded from Jeita Cave in Lebanon, Soreq Cave in Israel and desert varnish in the Negev, while the Dead Sea has variously been reported to have grown or shrunk during the AHP.
+Such a decline, if it took place, and declines in other southern European lakes were low during this period.
+This is unlike some earlier wet periods in the Sahara, and whether the monsoon reached the southern Levant region during the AHP or there was increased winter precipitation is contentious.
+The northern Mediterranean may have been drier, with more wildfire activity, during the AHP, but increased summer precipitation in the European Alps has been associated with the AHP.